Skycoder42/QtAutoUpdater/README.md

    - extended information dialog or simple dialog to show basic information about the update
  - "Run as Admin/root" fully supported on all 3 platforms
  - UpdateAction -> a QAction that starts the updater
- - UpdatePanel -> a button with a busy-indicator to to the same
+ - UpdateButton -> a button with a busy-indicator to to the same
  - *Prepared* for translation

 #### Screenshots